 The production of quantitative and qualitative information that will help policy makers identify appropriate policies.
 In particular:

-Detailed analysis and evaluation of progress that goes beyond quantitative information
+Detailed analysis and evaluation of progress that goes beyond quantitative information.

-The development of best practice examples and the identification of success stories that could be replicated in other countries
+The development of best practice examples and the identification of success stories that could be replicated in other countries.

-Brazil, Government: The identification of areas where implementation is not as successful as was hoped for and further investigate the challenging factors that led to such a result.
+The identification of areas where implementation is not as successful as was hoped for and further investigate the challenging factors that led to such a result.
 Looking at reasons why a policy was not successful can teach valuable lessons: best practices seeking to improve information of all stakeholders involved could be identified; sharing best practices could provide guidance and set benchmarks..

 The identification of areas where implementation is not as successful as was hoped for and further examining the challenging factors that led to such a result.
-Allocation of voluntary contributions that would contribute to the measuring the aboveUruguay, Government:
+Allocation of voluntary contributions that would contribute to the measuring the above.

+Brazil, Government: The identification of areas where implementation is not as successful as was hoped for and further examining the challenging factors that led to such a result.
+In this context, dissemination of best practices could provide guidance and set benchmarks, improving the production of quantitative and qualitative informations

+Uruguay, Government:

 Targets